1. General information

 Under Point 20.
 Expenditure column the granted sum must be written under Programme Grant and the co-financed sum under Co-financing column.
 The system itself total up both columns and the result will appear under Actual Total Expenditure.

 Under Point 21.
 Actual Total Expenditure must be verified: Scanned copies of invoices, receipts, tickets, payment orders or statement of bank account should be uploaded by grouping documents proving each cost in one file.
-Please give a number to each file with an explanation in English and with the corresponding sum in DKK.
+Please give a number to each file with an explanation in English and with the corresponding sum in EUR.

 Originals of expenditure documents should be kept by the applying and partner organisations for 5 years.